-The King's College London, Centre of Construction Law & Dispute Resolution is part of The Dickson Poon School of Law.
-The Centre's Director is Professor Renato Nazzini FCIArb and its founder is Emeritus Professor John Uff OC CBE.
+The Centre of Construction Law & Dispute Resolution is part of The Dickson Poon School of Law.
+The Centre's Director is Professor Renato Nazzini PhD FCIArb and its founder is Emeritus Professor John Uff KC CBE.

 Our main activities are: